marcusmcelroy/energymonitor/README.md

     docker compose up -d influxdb

-visit http://127.0.0.1:8086 and setup initial username, password, organisation, bucket, etc.
+visit http:<ip of server running docker>:8086 and setup initial username, password, organisation, bucket, etc.

 Suggest you use "energy" as the initial bucket name.
 If you want to use the weather scraper, then you'll need to setup another bucket to store weather data.
 Suggest you call this one "weather"